sftcd/happykey/README.md

 ## Recent Changes

+- 20210310: Surprisingly easy update to draft-08 and the (hopefully) final test vectors and version label.
+The Makefile defines the "DRAFT_08" symbol which causes the runtime to use the "HPKE-v1" label and to use the ``test-vectors-08.json`` file.
+If that's not defined then the "HPKE-07" label will be used instead.
+(Note to self: once Cloudflare and/or NSS have upgraded to draft-10 of ECH/draft-08 of HPKE then I'll change the default.
+That'll hopefully be soon.)

 - 20210310: tidied up hpke.c and esp ``hpke_buf2evp``

 - 20210310: added test2evp.c to see if we can unify the buffer to